grassroot-software/grassroot_curriculum/ruby_on_rails/introduction/project_installing_rails.md

 Before continuing, let's review a few best practices to keep in mind:

 * Follow the directions closely, and don't skip over any sections.
-* **Do NOT use `sudo` unless The Odin Project specifically says to do so.** Failing to follow this advice can cause *a lot* of headaches.
+* **Do NOT use `sudo` unless The Grassroot Project specifically says to do so.** Failing to follow this advice can cause *a lot* of headaches.
 In some instances, you might see a message in the terminal telling you to use `sudo` and/or to install something with `apt`. **Ignore what the terminal says** and follow the instructions below.
 * Copy and paste the commands to avoid typos.
 * If you stop working on this project partway through and come back to it later, be sure to use `cd` to move back inside your project directory so that the commands will work.